anaclumos/extracranial/posts/creating-next-gen-digital-brains/en.md

 ## Translations

-- At this point, I might just go write one English post and let Google Translate do the heavy lifting.
+- At this point, I might write one English post and let Google Translate do the heavy lifting.
 - Also, I can get contributions from GitHub.

 While supporting multilanguage and translations, I want to put some 3D WebGL globe graphics.
 Remember [infrastructure.aws](https://infrastructure.aws) in 2019?
 It used to show an awesome 3D graphic of AWS's global network.